akeneo/pim-docs/migrate_pim/upgrade_from_32_to_40.rst

 Updated System components
 -------------------------

-You have to make sure your system components are upgrade to the version required for Akeneo PIM 4.0:
+You have to make sure your system components are updated to the version required for Akeneo PIM 4.0:
  - PHP 7.3
  - MySQL 8
  - Elasticsearch 7.5